How to implant a causal $\Theta$ function into a tachyon field operator, or why tachyons do not violate causality: Introduction

 where M is a matrix element of the reaction (which has to be representable in a Lorentz-invariant form), $d\tau$ is a reaction phase space element, and the product of $\Theta$ functions includes all free tachyons (having 4-momenta $k_i$) participating in the reaction.

-During discussions of the models above the author was asked to formalize the introduction of the causal $\Theta$ function into the tachyon field operator \cite{oleg}.
-This note is assigned to realize this recommendation.
+During discussions of the models above the author was asked to formalize the introduction of the causal $\Theta$ function into the tachyon field operator.
+This note is a realization of this recommendation on the base of a scalar tachyon field model, presenting a development of the approach to a tachyon theory sketched in this Introduction.

 In formulae used in the note the velocity of light $c$ and the Planck constant $\hbar$ are taken to be equal to 1.